-Interim or preliminary results to be issued on detection of clinically significant isolates as soon as growthin detected, unless specific alternative arrangements have been made with the requestors.
-Positive results for microscopy should be released immediately, following the policy.
+Interim or preliminary results should be issued on detection of clinically significant isolates as soon as growth is detected, unless specific alternative arrangements have been made with the requestors.
+Positive results for microscopy should be released immediately, following local policy.
 Many preliminary results require specialist interpretation before they are released.